Public Holidays in Australia 2026: How to maximise your annual leave

 1. New Year's Day (1 January)

-New year, new me, new adventures!
+New year, new adventures!
 It is a perfect time to pack your bags and have some getaways.
-Whether you are enjoying vibrant night life in Bangkok, or having enjoying water sports in Phuket, new year is the perfect moment to recharge before start over your yearly routines.
+Whether you are enjoying vibrant night life in Bangkok, or enjoying water sports in Phuket, the new year is the perfect moment to recharge before you reset and pretend to follow through with all those resolutions you just made.

-Celebrated nationwide, Australia Day is a time to reflect on the country’s history, celebrate cultural diversity, and enjoy everything Aussie.
+Australia Day is a time to reflect on the country’s history, celebrate cultural diversity, and enjoy everything Aussie.
 Many gather at beaches for picnics, enjoy fireworks displays, or attend citizenship ceremonies.
 It’s a day of both festivity and contemplation, as communities come together to celebrate their shared identity.
+It’s become a controversial date over the years, dubbed by some as “Invasion Day” as it is held on the anniversary of the date the First Fleet arrived in Sydney in 1788.
+There are many rallies held on this date if you want to show your support for Indigenous Australians.

 3. ANZAC Day (25 April)